facelessuser/pyluxa4/docs/src/markdown/api.md

 ```

 Strobe the LEDs with the specified color.
 Each LED can be controlled individually via `led`.
 You can also control the
-speed and how many times the strobing repeats.
+speed and how many times the strobe repeats.
 If desired, you can wait for the command to complete as well.
 Commands
 that employ `repeat=0` will continue forever, so wait will not be considered for infinite loops.

 Parameters | Description
 ---------- | -----------
 `color`    | Color is specified by a string with hex RGB color codes in the form of `#RRGGBB` or `#RGB`.
 You can also use any CSS webcolor name, such as `red`, `green`, etc. `off` is treated like `black` which turns all LEDs off.
 `led`      | Specific LEDs can be specified to control (1-6).
 You can also set all the front LEDs with `0x41`, all the back LEDs with `0x42`, or all the LEDs with `0xff`.
 See [LED constants](#leds).
-`speed`    | Speed at which the color will be strobed (0-255).
+`speed`    | Speed at which the color will strobe (0-255).
 Lower is generally faster.
 `repeat`   | How many times to repeat the strobe effect (0-255).
 0 will cause the effect to repeat forever.
 `wait`     | Wait for the command to complete.
 Wait will be ignored if `repeat` is 0.